IELTS Speaking Tips by Erisha

 Part 3

-In Part 3, you will have a conversation with the IELTS examiner around the topic given in part 2, discussing it in more detail.
+In Part 3, you will have a conversation with the IELTS examiner about the topic given in Part 2, discussing it in more detail.
 Part 3 should take approximately 4 to 5 minutes to complete.

 When IELTS examiners assess your speaking skills, they mark you against the following assessment criteria: